JoshuaNg2332/practicals/week4/daily-diary/README.md

 ## Installation

 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+2. Create the database using the psql command CREATE DATABASE diary;
-3. Connect to the database using the psql command \c bookmark_manager;
+3. Connect to the database using the psql command \c diary;
-4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+4. Run the query we have saved in the file 01_create_diary_table.sql
-5. We have created a new test database using the same commands as above, except called the new table, bookmark_manager_test.
+5. We have created a new test database using the same commands as above, except called the new table, diary_test.

 ## Assumptions
 * All bookmarks are public